webmasterkai/wayoffthegrid/docs/orientation/8-watermaker.md

 ## Cleaning

 Use the alaki first at 50 grams per 4.5 litres water, circulate for 1/2 hour, stop circulation and let it soak for 1 hour, circulate for another 1/2 hour then flush out.
 Fill with acid at same dilution as alkali, circulate for 45 min - 1 hour then flush.
 Do not use soak for the acid.

+## Replacement

+* Keep elements moist at all times
+* Permeate obtained from first two hours of operation should be discarded